Camp Cecil de la Sierra

 Accommodations at Camp Cecil de la Sierra

-Camp Cecil de la Sierra features four beautifully decorated walk-in tents, each 12’x16′ with a real bed, lovely linens, bedside tables, lanterns, towels, yoga mats, fans, storage space, rugs, chairs, rocking chairs and a compost toilet cabaña.
+Camp Cecil de la Sierra features eight beautifully decorated walk-in tents, each 12’x16′ with a real bed, lovely linens, bedside tables, lanterns, towels, yoga mats, fans, storage space, rugs, chairs, rocking chairs and a compost toilet cabaña.
 Cots are available for additional guests.
 The headboards, tables, cabinets and rocking chairs are all handcrafted by a local carpenter using regionally sourced wood.
 Tents can have either one king bed or two twin beds.
 There is a shared shower cabaña featuring a hotel-quality solar-heated shower with plenty of hot water and good pressure for each guest’s use, as well as a hand washing station.